AbbyRead/BTW-BetterWithoutWolves/README.md

 Need to progress with them still?
 Alright, uninstall the mod.
 I don't give a poop! 😤

 For real though, this doesn't take away anything permanently.
 Once the addon is uninstalled, your game goes back to the way things were.
-- Hopefully you didn't put a block where your precious pup was standing though.

 Some wolf-related stuff isn't even taken away at all:
 - Like your wolfchop stockpile?
 Good, I don't touch that.